ministryofjustice/cloud-platform/run_books/post_migration_cleanup.md

 To complete this task in the AWS RDS console, select your database > actions > take snapshot.
 Give the snap shot a meaningful name and select `take snapshot`.

 ## 4 Delete the old Cloudformation stack
+This task is destructive, so please take care in selecting the correct resources.
+It is recommended to have a second pair of eyes on this task to ensure mistakes are at a minimum.

 #### 4.1 Identify Cloudformation stack name
 Similar to the step above, the Cloudformation for the application stack will follow a logical naming structure, for example, `correspondence-staff-demo`.
 Find the CloudFormation stack that belongs to your migrated service.

 #### 4.2 Delete Cloudformation stack
-This step requires to to delete the appropriate stack via the AWS console.
-Ensure you have the correct stack name (this is vitally important).
+Before embarking on this task, please ensure you have the correct stack name (this is vitally important).
+To delete the stack, you must open CloudFormation, use the search function if necassary to locate your desired stack and select the delete button.

-## Ensure removal of resources
+## 5 Ensure removal of resources
+Following the destruction of the CloudFormation stack, it is recommended that you open services like EC2 to ensure all resouces have been removed.
+This step is optional.

-#### 5 Search for resources
+#### 5.1 Search for resources
+Open EC2 and perform a plaintext search for your project.
+For example, if your migrated project is named `pvb-prod` simply type it into the search.
+Not all resources are named appropriately but they're all tagged correctly.

-#### Step 2: Clean resources
+#### 5.2 Clean resources

-Ensure the resources have been removed.
-Maybe by searching tags...

-## Set lifecycle on Buckets

-#### Step 1: Identify buckets

-#### Step 2: Manually add lifecycle

-If the service used S3 buckets, set a lifecycle policy that'll remove old data on the bucket.
-How do you do this?
+If you're search proves successful and you find resources with your project name, simply select and delete them manually.
+Making a note for future reference.

-## Ensure live service is still functioning!
+## 6 Ensure live service is still functioning!
+Following the successful migration to the Cloud Platform and deletion of the Template Deploy CloudFormation stack, please ensure the service is functioning correctly.

-#### Step 1: Is the service accessible by URL
+#### 6.1 Is the service accessible by URL
+Access the URL using your browser and ensure full functionality (make sure you aren't seeing a cached version).

-#### Step 2: Check with service team
+#### 6.2 Check with service team
-What it says on the tin.
+Any notes you might've taken should be shared with the Service team, via Slack or email.